-“These numbers still do under represent the scale of fraud that actually affected Canadians last year because the Canadian Anti-Fraud Centre does estimate that fewer than 5% of victims will actually file a fraud report with the agency or local law enforcement,” she says.
+Large as they are, these numbers actually underrepresent the scale of fraud that has affected Canadians, notes Aisha Kitchlew, senior manager of fraud and cybercrime at ATB.
+“The Canadian Anti-Fraud Centre estimates that fewer than 5% of victims will actually file a fraud report with the agency or local law enforcement,” she says.

-With how frequently and deeply Canadians businesses are being impacted by BEC today, in this webinar, Kitchlew will share how business leaders can educate themselves and their employees about BEC, also known as spear phishing, and will cover:
+In this webinar, Kitchlew shares how business leaders can educate themselves and their employees about BEC, and covers pressing topics such as:

 - Fraud statistics

 - Major types of BEC